 R JSON Files Handling

 JSON stands for JavaScript Object Notation, is a lightweight data interchange format.
-It is primarily used to transmit data between a server and a web application.
+It is primarily used to transmit data between a server and web application.
 For JSON file handling in R, we need to install the JSON packages.

 Install JSON Package